 But when I decided I was going to switch from cleaning to investing, I became very excited.
 I became good at investing because I loved what I was doing and I didn't mind spending numerous hours hitting the books and doing the courses.
-That's the secret to increasing your earning ability: Do a job you love and get good at it.
+The secret I was fortunate to discover that could help you increase your earning ability is to find a job you love and become good at it.
 Become one of the best in your field.
-If you don't enjoy what you do, switch to something you do like, but if it's too painful to move jobs, just keep getting better at it.
+If you don't enjoy what you do, switch to something you do like - but if it's too painful to move jobs, just keep getting better at it.

-AS: That's good advice.
+- AS: That's good advice.
 We're almost coming to the end of the interview.
-Stephen, can you share your final tip for successful ISA investing?

-SS: Yes, when you to get to your goal you Set Up a Withdrawal Plan.
+Stephen, can you share your final tip for successful ISA investing? - SS: Yes, when you to get to your goal you 'Set Up a Withdrawal Plan'.
 Each year you withdraw a percentage less than what you are able to grow your ISA money at.
 When you get this right, it means you no longer have to work, you can live a great lifestyle and you become richer each year.

 For example, if you are competent at being able to grow your ISA account at, say, 12% a year and you draw down 4% a year, that means your ISA cash mountain is going to be growing at a greater percentage than what you are drawing down.

-This means if you did set a goal to achieve a million pounds, once you'd arrived at your goal you'd start a withdrawal program.
-The money you'd be withdrawing would be enough to pay for your ideal lifestyle.
+This means that if you did set a goal to achieve a million pounds, once you'd arrived at your goal you'd start a withdrawal program.
+The money you'd be withdrawing would be enough to pay for your comfortable lifestyle.
 By taking out less than what the account is growing at, you become richer.
 Once you hit your target, you stick with this winning formula of taking out less than what your money is growing at.
-When you get this right, your account over time is going to end up huge and you get to live your ideal lifestyle.
+When you get this right, your account over time is going to end up huge and you get to live a great lifestyle.

-Shall I quickly go over my ten top tips for successful ISA investing so we can wrap up?
+Shall I quickly go over my top 10 tips for successful ISA investing so we can wrap up?

-AS: Yes, please go over your ten tips, and once you've covered them you can move onto anything that you might have talked about that you feel is worth repeating.

-SS: My first tip for successful ISA investing is to make a compelling goal.
+- AS: Yes, please go over your 10 tips, and once you've covered them you can move on to anything that you might have talked about that you feel is worth repeating. - SS: My first tip for successful ISA investing is to make a compelling goal.
 Successful ISA investing starts with setting a clear goal.
 Make your goal exciting, make a commitment to your goal and ensure it's a never go back decision.

 My second tip is to be active.
-We've found the most effective strategy when investing in ISAs is to time the market.
-And that means instead of buy and hold you need to be active.
+We've found the most effective strategy when investing in ISAs is to time the market - and that means instead of buy and hold you need to be active.
 My third tip is buy quality investment funds.
-Focus on the fund managers that have proven they can outperform the market in the long-term and in the shortterm.
-Look for funds managed by exceptional mangers that are experiencing large money flows.
+We focus on fund managers that have proven they can outperform the market in the long-term and in the short-term.
+We always look for funds managed by exceptional managers that are experiencing large money flows.

 My fourth tip is park in cash during bear markets.
-Many people including a large number of financial advisers don't know it's possible to temporarily park your Stocks and Shares ISA in cash.
+Many people, including a large number of financial advisers, don't know it's possible to temporarily park your Stocks and Shares ISA in cash.
 In bear markets we move into cash using Fidelity's ISA Cash Park.

-My fifth tip for successful ISA investing is tax shelters equals compounding power.
-By using an ISA you skilfully dodge two sets of taxes, income tax and capital gains tax.
+My fifth tip for successful ISA investing is tax shelters equal compounding power.
+By using an ISA you skilfully dodge two sets of taxes: income tax and capital gains tax.